eranamar-zz/eranamar.github.io/_posts/2017-06-11-Visualizing-high-dimensional-data-with-t-SNE.markdown

 </div>
 </div>
 <div class="Indented">
 This happens because when reducing the dimensionality we need more “space” in which to represent our data-points.
-You can think of a sphere flattened to a circle where all distances are preserved (as much as possible) - the radius of the circle will have to be larger!
+You can think of a sphere flattened to a circle where all distances are preserved (as much as possible) - the radius of the circle will have to be larger than the radius of the sphere!
 </div>
 <div class="Indented">
 On one hand this causes type <span class="MathJax_Preview"><script type="math/tex">